AtomicScala/atomic-scala-examples/README.md

 book examples is the directory titled "examples."
 You can ignore the rest of the files and directories, which are used by Typesafe Activator.

+(This is for the 2nd edition of the book, but you can still find the examples for Version 1.1 of the book in **examples-V1.1**).

 Move the "examples" directory into your C:\AtomicScala folder.

 Within the "examples" directory you will find all the example files from the